What is enterprise sales, and why should it matter to you?

 This involves identifying the key influencers and decision-makers, understanding their needs and priorities, and establishing open lines of communication.

-Engaging with stakeholders throughout the sales process is crucial to effectively manage stakeholders.
+Engaging with stakeholders throughout the sales process is crucial to managing stakeholders effectively.

 This includes providing updates on progress, addressing any concerns or objections they may have, and seeking their input on potential solutions.
 Doing this demonstrates your commitment to their success and increases their buy-in to your proposed solution.

-This lays the foundation for successful negotiation and closing enterprise deal.
+This lays the foundation for successful negotiation and closing every enterprise deal.

 Negotiation and Closing